Fixing OpenClaw Configuration: Beyond the Built-in Doctor Tool

 - [ ] Fallback model is callable.

-- [ ] Main agent → sub-agent flow follows the correct roles.
+- [ ] Main agent → sub-agent flow runs according to their proper roles.

-If it fails, go back to step 1 and read the new logs — do not roll back based on gut feeling.
+If it fails, return to step 1 and read the new logs — no emotional rollbacks.

-This process is a controlled loop: read logs → cross-check → minimal changes → verify.
-Each iteration is based on fresh data, not guesswork.
+This process is a controlled loop: read logs → cross-reference → minimal changes → verify.
+Each cycle is based on new data, no guesswork.

-Open Claude Code in the OpenClaw directory and paste the following prompt:
+Open Claude Code in the OpenClaw directory, paste the following prompt:

-"Goal: normalize the OpenClaw configuration for stable startup.
+"Objective: Standardize OpenClaw configuration for a stable startup.

 Please follow this order:

-1) Read all logs and config in the current directory, identify the root cause.
+1) Read all logs and configs in the current directory, determine the root cause.

-2) Cross-check with the official documentation for the exact version.
+2) Cross-reference with the official documentation for the correct version.

 3) Propose minimal changes to restore startup.